markusthilo/DeviceScanner/README.md

 # DeviceScanner
-Python tools to scan for Bluetooth and Wifi
+Python tool to scan for Bluetooth

 ## btscan
 The command line classic Bluetooth and Bluetooth LE scanner with text, Json and XML output.